Have questions? We're here.

 Activity Level: Low | ADA Accessible: Yes

-Day 6: Cincinnati, OH
+Day 6: Cincinnati, Ohio

 The dramatic bridges that span the Ohio River provide an impressive scenic welcome to your visit to Cincinnati.
 As an early shipbuilding and shipping metropolis, the town became known as the “Queen City.”
 Your adventures ashore reveal the highlights of this vibrant cultural center which include major sports franchises, a delightful zoo, and a botanical garden, as well as numerous theaters and museums, including the National Underground Railroad Freedom Center, a Smithsonian Affiliate Museum.